 Disable device

-4. If you wish to enable the USB Port again, right-click on the USB Port and select Enable Device.
+4. To enable the USB Port again, right-click on it and select Enable Device.

 select Enable